brunoNetId/rhods-transfer-learning/README.md

     ```
    Switch to the Pipelines view to inspect if a new pipeline is in execution.

    a.
-When the pipeline succeeds, a new model version will show up in the `production` S3 bucket.
+When the pipeline succeeds, a new model version will show up in the `edge1-models` S3 bucket.

    b.
-When a new model version is pushed, the Model server will detect the new version and hot reload it.
+The pipeline also pushes the new model to the `edge1-ready` bucket.
+The *Edge Manager* moves the model to the *Edge Minio* instance, into the `production` bucket.
+The Model server will detect the new version and hot reload it.

+1. Deploy a Kafka cluster

+   The platform uses Kafka to produce/consume events to trigger the pipeline automatically.

+   1. Install the *AMQ Streams* operator in the `central` namespace.
+   1. Deploy a Kafka cluster in the `central` namespace using the following YAML resource:
+      * **deployment/central/kafka.yaml**

+1. Deploy the Camel delivery system

+    Follow instructions under:
+    * **camel/central-delivery/Readme.txt**

 1. MORE ITEMS